QuantEcon/lecture-source-jl/rst_files/testing.rst

 Let's add some unit tests for the ``foo()`` function we defined earlier.
 Our ``tests/runtests.jl`` file should look like this

+**As before, this should be pasted into the file directly**

 .. code-block:: julia
+    :class: no-execute

     using ExamplePackage
     using Test